todd-herbert/heltec-eink-modules/docs/README.md

 Many E-ink manufacturers provide a deep-sleep mode.
 With Heltec displays, this mode is not usable.

-As an alternative, you might consider using a transistor, or other switching device, to disconnect your display when needed.
+As an alternative, consider using a transistor, or other switching device, to disconnect your display when needed.

 The library can make the necessary pin changes for this.
 Configure your switching device with [`usePowerSwitching()`](/docs/API.md#usepowerswitching), then call [`externalPowerOff()`](/docs/API.md#externalpoweroff) and [`externalPowerOn()`](/docs/API.md#externalpoweron) as required.